 B. Required measures.
 The applicant shall employ the following measures in development of the site:

-(1) Unless an approved plan allows a greater area, clearing of vegetation and alteration of topography shall be limited to that necessary for the proposed site development but not more than the maximum impervious area allowed by the Zoning Bylaw.
+(1) Unless an approved plan allows a greater area, clearing of vegetation and alteration of topography shall be limited to that necessary for the proposed site development, but not more than the maximum impervious area allowed by the Zoning Bylaw.
 Native vegetation shall be planted in disturbed areas as needed to maximize absorption of rainwater, reduce runoff, and enhance or restore wildlife habitat.

 (2) Clearing for utility trenching shall be limited to the minimum area necessary to maneuver trenching or other construction equipment.
 Roots should be cut cleanly rather than pulled or ripped out during utility trenching.
 Tunneling or routing along driveways for utilities installation should be utilized wherever feasible to protect root systems of trees.